About The Scholarship

 Requirements

-• Must be enrolled at a community college, vocational school, or undergraduate university during the fall semester/ quarter of 2023
+Be currently enrolled at a community college, vocational school, or undergraduate university or will be in the Spring/Winter semester 2026.

 Accessibility